Sights in and around Savusavu

 Snorkeling and diving are excellent in the Savusavu area.
 Daku and other properties will take their clients out to the Namena Island Marine Reservation, which has been described as world class.

-The bottle tree has become an iconic Savusavu monument.
+The bottle tree was an iconic Savusavu monument.
 Of course you might trace it to Dionysus, the ancient Greek god of the grape-harvest, wine making and wine, of fertility, ritual madness and religious ecstasy.
-It also seems to sum up the Vanua Levu lifestyle.
-You’ll need to inquire at Daku Resort to find the location, somewhere off the road, not far from Savusavu town.
+It summed up the Vanua Levu lifestyle.
+Somebody removed all of the bottles.
+Shame on them.